Skip to main content

 Frequently Asked Questions

-Quantum Odyssey is a simulation game.
+Quantum Odyssey is a simulation game with horror and science fiction themes.

 Quantum Odyssey is available on PC and Windows.